What is the Rich Content Editor?

 View Rich Content Editor

-The Rich Content Editor includes the content area and the content selector.
+The Rich Content Editor includes the content area, the menubar, and the toolbar.

 What Canvas Features Use the Rich Content Editor?